How to shoot clay pigeons: Key clay pigeon shooting tips

 - Take things slowly and listen to your instinct.
 Only practice will help you to shoot consistently well.

 - If and when you decide to buy a gun, your instructor will be able to advise you on the best shotgun for clay pigeon shooting for you.
 (Read this article on first clay guns.)

 More clay pigeon shooting tips and terminology explained

 Kill zone and pick up points

-The kill zone is the area – which might be in the sky (or on the ground if your target is a rabbit) in which you should try and smash the target.
+The kill zone is the area in which you try and smash the target.